Skip to main content

 CoB Author(s): Amy Bartels

-Amy Bartels, assistant professor of management, and her co-authors walk through the powerful role emotions play in the dynamic of the leadership-follower relationship through daily interactions.
+Amy Bartels, associate professor of management, and her co-authors walk through the powerful role emotions play in the dynamic of the leadership-follower relationship through daily interactions.
 Displays of emotion from a leader can ripple throughout an organization and influence follower performance, the relationship between a leader and follower, and the leader’s behavior.

 How do Managers React to a Peer’s Situation?
 The Influence of Environmental Similarity on Budgetary Reporting